VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 ![wavfile](/music/wavfile.png)

 We have all these tiny dots indicating the volume at that moment.
-In most recording we'll have ~44 thousnad of these dots **per second**.
-These are the values we're telling the speaker to move to to produce the waves.
+In most recording we'll have ~44 thousand of these dots **per second**.
+These are the values we're telling the speaker to move to produce the waves.
 Cool, right?

 Now, I want you to imagine we have only one little stem and dot.
 That's a super brief "click!" though the speaker.
 This click is usually called an **Impulse**.